 - Glazed carrots

-- 2 pounds 90% lean ground turkey (you could also use half beef too)
+- 2 pounds 90% lean ground turkey , or 1 pound ground beef and 1 pound ground turkey

 - 2 Tablespoons Worcestershire sauce